 Administrative Appointments.
-When a person originally appointed to an administrative or other non-tenure track position is subsequently moved to a tenure-track faculty position, the time served in the administrative or non-tenure track position is not considered part of the probationary period for tenure consideration.
+When a person originally appointed to an administrative or other professional-track position is subsequently moved to a tenure-track faculty position, the time served in the administrative or professional-track position is not considered part of the probationary period for tenure consideration.
 A full-time administrator later appointed to a position as an assistant professor, associate professor, or professor is not excused from the unit criteria for tenure and/or promotions.